nativeformat/NFSmartPlayer/README.md

 ## Installation :inbox_tray:

 `NFSmartPlayer` is a [Cmake](https://cmake.org/) project.
 While you are free to download the prebuilt static libraries it is recommended to use Cmake to install this project into your wider project.
-In order to add this into a wider Cmake project, simply add the following line to your `CMakeLists.txt` file:
+In order to add this into a wider Cmake project, add the following line to your `CMakeLists.txt` file:

 ```
 add_subdirectory(NFSmartPlayer)